trevor-vincent/disco4est/README.md

 ## Prerequisites

-The dependencies are MPI, OpenBLAS, HDF5, PETSc, zlib and p4est.
+The dependencies are MPI, OpenBLAS, HDF5, PETSc, zlib, zlog and p4est.
 You will need at least MPI.
-If you do not have zlib, PETSc p4est, HDF5 or OpenBLAS, then these come bundled, so they will be installed automatically to the local build folder unless you specify otherwise.
+If you do not have zlib, zlog, PETSc p4est, HDF5 or OpenBLAS, then these come bundled, so they will be installed automatically to the local build folder unless you specify otherwise.

 > On Mac OS X, you may simply install most dependencies through Homebrew:
 >